SalvatoreRa/tutorial/artificial intelligence/resources/README.md

 In this section, I will suggest and add many resources on artificial intelligence that can be useful.
 The list is not exhaustive and I will expand with time, if you want to suggest other resources, you are welcome.

+I am listing seminal articles (the list is clearly not exhaustive), free available books and useful tools that I found.

 &nbsp;

 # **Table of Contents**